hannesdatta/course-dprep/tiktok-data/projectmanager/readme.md

 `--data-file` to point at yet another file).
 Edit `issues_data_coaching2.json` the same way as `issues_data.json`.

-`issues_data_coaching2.json` currently holds the same analysis assignment four times, titled `...
-(1/4)` through `...
-(4/4)` — one per group member.
-The numbering is deliberate: `populate.py` keys off the title to decide what already exists, so identical titles would collapse into a single issue.
+`issues_data_coaching2.json` currently holds four copies of the same "download → clean → visualise → makefile → PR" assignment, one per TikTok dataset (`users`, `sessions`, `impressions`, `watch_events`).
+The task list is identical in all four; only the intro paragraph and the download URL differ.
+Titles are dataset-specific so `populate.py`'s title-based dedupe treats them as four separate issues.

 ### Test run against a single fork